sanjeevai/disaster-response-pipeline/README.md

 ### 7. Credits and Acknowledgements

-Thanks [Udacity](https://www.udacity.com) for letting me use their logo as favicon for this web app.
+Thanks <a href="https://www.udacity.com" target="_blank">Udacity</a> for letting me use their logo as favicon for this web app.

-Another [blog post](https://medium.com/udacity/three-awesome-projects-from-udacitys-data-scientist-program-609ff0949bed) was a great motivation to improve my documentation.
-This post shows some of the cool projects from [Data Scientist Nanodegree]() students.
+Another <a href="https://medium.com/udacity/three-awesome-projects-from-udacitys-data-scientist-program-609ff0949bed" target="_blank">blog post</a> was a great motivation to improve my documentation.
+This post shows some of the cool projects from <a href="https://in.udacity.com/course/data-scientist-nanodegree--nd025" target="_blank">Data Scientist Nanodegree</a> students.
 This really shows how far we can go if we dive deep into the project.